Kaltsoon/data-management-and-databases/slidev/12-database-transactions.md

 ## Introduction to database transactions

-- Then we consider the required database opreations for transfering money between two accounts.
-We think that we can handle it with just two separete `UPDATE` statements:
+- Then we consider the required database operations for transferring money between two accounts.
+We think that we can handle it with just two separate `UPDATE` statements:

   ```sql
   UPDATE account SET balance = balance + 100 WHERE account_id = 2